 Fully assembled RN2903A breakout board with PCB trace antenna - supports LoRa / LoRaWANDesigned by Azzy's Electronics in United States of America

 This breakout board offers an affordable solution for makers working with the popular RN2903A LoRa transceivers from Microchip, widely used for LoRaWAN.
 The layout of this breakout board is based o...Read More…

 This breakout board offers an affordable solution for makers working with the popular RN2903A LoRa transceivers from Microchip, widely used for LoRaWAN.
 The layout of this breakout board is based on the the datasheet reference designs.
-This board breaks out all 14 GPIO pins to a row of 0.1" pin header, and the power and serial communication pins to a second row of 0.1" pin header.
-This version of the board has a built-in PCB trace antenna (designed in accordance to Microchip's specifications) - for a version that has an SMA connector and supports the RN2483A (for Europe) see this listing.
-While the PCB trace antenna does not get the same range possible with an external antenna, the PCB trace antenna performs pretty well without the size and awkward shape of an external one.
+This board breaks out all 14 GPIO pins to a row of 0.1" pin header, and the power and serial communication pins to a second row of 0.1" pin header The PGC and PGD pins for updating the firmware are also exposed.
+This version of the board has a built-in PCB trace antenna (designed in accordance to Microchip's specifications).
+While the PCB trace antenna does not get the same range possible with an external antenna, the PCB trace antenna performs pretty well without the size, expense and awkward shape of an external antenna.

 The RN2903A is an updated version of the RN2903 - this comes with both a firmware and apparently a hardware rev as well; the differences are very slight - my understanding is that it was a "bug fix" type of change.
 At one point in time I saw a list of acknowledged bugs in an early version, most of which were clearly just firmware bugs, but I remember thinking "gee, how are they going to fix that in software?" - not long after, there was a 2-3 month period of time where nobody had any RN2903 or RN2483 for sale as they moved production to the RN2903A and RN2483A.